Please read the following information carefully before deciding

 (or TGen) in Phoenix, Arizona.

-The purpose of this research study is to understand the genetics
+The purpose of this research study is to understand the factors

-of how the human brain remembers things.
-Specifically, we
+that influence how the human brain remembers things.
+These factors

 What will I have to do?